canonical/prometheus-k8s-operator/README.md

 separate Charm.

-## Configuration and Usage
+## Usage

-By default the Prometheus Operator monitors itself.
-There are two ways to provide additional scrape targets to this Prometheus charm.

-1. Using Juju the command line configuration option `scrape-config`.
-2. Using Juju relations with charms that support the `prometheus` interface and preferably use the Prometheus charm library.
-This charm library provides a `add_endpoint()` method to provide additional scrape targets to Prometheus over relation data.
+By default the Prometheus Operator monitors itself, but it also accepts additional scrape targets over Juju relations with charms that support the `prometheus` interface and preferably use the Prometheus charm library.
+This charm library provides an `add_endpoint()` method that creates additional scrape targets.
+Each scrape target is expected to expose a `/metrics` HTTP path that exposes its metrics in a Prometheus compatible format.

+At present it is expected that all relations the Prometheus Operator partakes in are within the same Juju model.
+Further development may extend this to allow cross model scrape targets.

 ## Dashboard

-The Prometheus dashboard may be accessed at port 9090 on the IP address of the Prometheus leader unit.
+The Prometheus dashboard may be accessed at a selectable port (by default 9090) on the IP address of the Prometheus unit.
 This unit and its IP address may be determined using the `juju status` command.

 ## Relations